Switching to a Low-Cost Cell Phone Carrier Can Save You Up to $2,300 Over 3 Years - Austin - 1

 3. Summary of Mint Mobile Advantages

-• Uses T-Mobile Network (Good national coverage)
+• Uses T-Mobile Network (Good nationwide coverage)

-• Choose from 5GB, 15GB, 20GB, or unlimited plans
+• Choose from 5GB, 15GB, 20GB, or Unlimited Plans

-• Annual prepaid method makes the rates cheaper
+• Annual prepaid option makes it cheaper

 • Supports eSIM → Latest iPhones can activate without a SIM card